mencia1999/beta-todo-list/README.md

 # DESCRIPTION
 A simple to do list
-You can add, delete and mark a task as done
+You can add, edit, delete and mark a task as done

 # STACKS
 - Vue JS 3 CDN